AngangGuo/blog/content/posts/2020/Tips - Git Version Control.md

 3. Select a combination of up to six repositories and/or gists to display.
 4. Click Save pins.

+### How to view all my created issues?
+You may create issues in many repositories.
+To list all the issues you created:
+* Login to GitHub
+* At the top of the page, click `Issues` or `Pull requests` to list all your issues/pull requests.

 ## Gitlab
 ### How to sync `gitlab` and `github` repository?
 See [gitlab doc][gitlab]